zachlewis/mold/README.md

         timeout: 10s
         retries: 5
 ```

 #### Dockerfile

 ```
 FROM alpine
 ADD . /app
 CMD ["/bin/sh", "-f", "/app/fileExist.sh", "/app/myApp"]
 ```

-The result however shows the dependency condition only affects the order of the service startup:
+The result below shows the dependency condition only affects the order of the service startup and not that of an image build:

 ```
 Building build_img